 We’ve planted pots with a geranium in the center that’s surrounded by potato vines!
 We’v dedicated entire pots to Zinnias of different heights.

 Caution.
-Don’t Overfill Your Pot!
+Don’t Stuff Your Pot with Plants!

 When planting, it’s tempting to plant a LOT of plants, so you get that “full” look.
 Remember that your plants are going to grow, so your initial pots may look a tad empty.
 This is okay!